hamzaexact/pysqlite/README.md

 - **Advanced Clauses**: GROUP BY, HAVING with complex expressions
 - **Table Operations**: ALTER TABLE for columns and constraints

----

-## Why This Project?

-PySQL was built to explore database internals and provide hands-on experience with:

-- SQL parsing and Abstract Syntax Tree (AST) construction
-- Query execution engines and condition evaluation
-- Schema management and type validation systems
-- Data persistence and caching mechanisms
-- Database constraint enforcement and conflict resolution

-It serves as a realistic playground for understanding how production databases work internally, without the complexity of a full RDBMS.

----

 ## Installation